core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 where:

-   * id is the Sender ID or Recipient ID when deriving keys and nil when deriving the Common IV.
+   * id is the Sender ID or Recipient ID when deriving keys and the empty string when deriving the Common IV.
 The encoding is described in {{cose-object}}.

    * alg is the AEAD Algorithm (alg), encoded as defined in {{RFC8152}}.